valtido/sentry-docs/src/collections/_documentation/clients/ruby/install.md

 gem "sentry-raven", :github => "getsentry/raven-ruby"
 ```

+&nbsp;
 ## Without Integrations

 If you wish to activate integrations manually (or don’t want them activated by default), require “raven/base” instead of “raven” or “sentry-raven”.
-In that case disable the requiring in the `Gemfile`:
+For that case, disable the requiring in the `Gemfile`:

 ```ruby
 gem "sentry-raven", :require => false